nureon22/gfont/README.md

 ⚠️ **Warning:** this project is still in development and doesn't support the Windows yet

+**Note:** If you encounter some errors, clean cache files described at the end of the page.

 - [Installation](#installation)
   - [Requirements](#requirements)
     - [Runtime Dependencies](#runtime-dependencies)